comp-development/COMP/README.md

 ### Merge

+Run the format command `npx prettier --write --plugin prettier-plugin-svelte .` before commiting.

 Commit your changes, push them to Github on your fork or the COMP repository, and open a pull request.

 <!--
 ## Building